 To implement this, you can use plugins like “Limit Login Attempts Reloaded“, which starts safeguarding your site immediately upon activation.
 This plugin not only blocks consecutive login attempts but also offers customization options for defining the number of allowed attempts, lockout duration, and even provides GDPR compliance settings for added privacy.
 Furthermore, it enables you to receive notifications when someone gets locked out, adding an extra layer of monitoring to your site’s security protocols.

-Use Security Plugins
+Use a WordPress Security Plugin

 For enhancing the security of your food business website, leveraging security plugins is a smart strategy.
 These tools provide comprehensive protection against a variety of threats, including malware, brute force attacks, and unauthorized access attempts.